Chengannur railway station

-Chengannur railway station is an 'NSG 3 category' station located at Chengannur in the Indian state of Kerala.
+Chengannur railway station (station code: CNGR) is an NSG–3 category Indian railway station in Thiruvananthapuram railway division of Southern Railway zone.
+It is located in Chengannur town of Kerala.
 It is one of the busiest stations in the Thiruvananthapuram Central–Kollam Junction–Kottayam–Ernakulam route, primarily due to the Sabarimala pilgrims.
-The station is managed by Southern Railway under the Thiruvananthapuram railway division.
-Chengannur railway station mainly serves the people of Alappuzha and Pathanamthitta district.
+Chengannur railway station mainly serves the people of Alappuzha and Pathanamthitta district.It is situated in Alappuzha District.

 History

 Chengannur rail link came into existence in 1958 when Ernakulam–Kottayam metre-gauge railway line was extended to Kollam Junction.
 The railway line between Trivandrum Central and Ernakulam Junction via Kottayam was converted to broad gauge in 1976.